bsierieb1/xdasi-bio-2021-archive/docs/learning_r/2_data_structures/1_objects.md

 # Data Types

 Data analysis is about working with data!
-The major kinds of data that you will work with are:
+The major kinds of data that R can handle are:

 + Numeric: numbers (integers or floating-point)
 + Character: alphanumeric values